 I included my girls in the workouts.
 I fed them what I was eating ,which was anything I wanted, within reason (even wine, y’all!!) but in portions that were customized to what my body type and level of activity required.
 When they asked why I was eating out of containers and always sweaty I told them it was so I could feel better about myself.
 I also told them they didn’t need to look a certain way to be confident, but they did need to feel good in their skin.

-By the end of the 21 days I felt SO good.
+By the end of the 21 days on the 21 Day Fix EXTREME program (which, by the way, is only one of the many home workouts that BeachBody offers) I felt SO good.
 I lost 6 lbs and 2 inches but gained a lot of strength.
 I also gained a lot of confidence in my ability to change the things I wanted to while doing something for ME!